brandonmerhai/park-me/README.md

 				c.
 Lot Capacity
 				d.
 Lot Cars: An array of all the cars each lot has, associated by User ID.

-Settings screen.
-	* Settings screen is accessed through the User view and takes information about the user's car.
+Settings screen is accessed through the User view and takes information about the user's car.

-At least one customized icon.
-	* The admin login icon is unique (free use).

-Insert and delete items from a list.
-	* Inserting into a list is done in the User views by adding their car.
+Inserting into a list is done in the User views by adding their car.
-	* Deleting from a list is done in the Admin view by swiping right on a cell after clicking on a lot and clicking "Delete."
+Deleting from a list is done in the Admin view by swiping right on a cell after clicking on a lot and clicking "Delete."

-Proper Swift source documentation which also includes // Mark: directives.
-	* Documentation found in each swift file.
+Documentation found in each swift file.

 ## License

-Note: This project used an image (found on the Login Screen) and a custom gear icon (used for the admin login button) from the internet.
-The image and the icon were designated as free to use.
+Standard MIT.